DigitalPublishingToolkit/TOD56/md/07chapter5.md

 <br/>

+#### Ring the Bell
-03\. *Ring the Bell* – Tra Nguyen - Radio, installation, 2022, with the
-contribution of Rick Fendrick.

-Dial phone, audio, duration: 20 minutes,Première: Crack, Artus Studio, Budapest, Hungary, 2022.
+*Radio, installation, 2022, with the contribution of Rick Fendrick, Dial phone, audio, duration: 20 minutes,Première: Crack, Artus Studio, Budapest, Hungary, 2022.*

-The piece reenacts a popular American radio show, *The story behind the headlines* (1930s-1940s) in order to analyze some of the controversial recent media news related to surveillance capitalism.
+The piece reenacts a popular American radio show,* *The Story Behind the Headlines* (1930s-1940s) in order to analyze some of the controversial recent media news related to surveillance capitalism.
 The work pays tribute to the very first telephone newspaper service in the world, the Telefon Hírmondó (Telephone Herald) launched in Budapest in 1893 by the